cjalmeida/gamma-config/docs/multi-dispatch.md

 frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-For a number of reasons, I don't think we should go full Julia (yet).
-But what if idiomatic Python code had the same level of extensibility?
-Python is flexible enough that we could "bend the rules" and, with some tooling, make multiple-dispatch a first class citizen by convention.
-My (long shot) bet is that with a little coordination, we could greatly improve code reuse across cases.
+We believe idiomatic Python code can have the same level of extensibility.
+Python is flexible enough that we could "bend the rules" and, with some code, make multiple-dispatch a first class citizen by convention.

 ## Dispatch rules

 Multiple dispatch works in a intuitive way for the large majority of the time.
-Since there's no canonical set of rules, I followed to Julia docs and behavior on [function](https://docs.julialang.org/en/v1/manual/functions) and [methods](https://docs.julialang.org/en/v1/manual/methods).
+Since there's no canonical set of rules, I (and [plum]) followed to Julia docs and behavior on [function](https://docs.julialang.org/en/v1/manual/functions) and [methods](https://docs.julialang.org/en/v1/manual/methods).
 We also share the same terminology of generic "functions" and associated "methods".